 More information is available about the NHS Outreach, Screen and Support Service for the London incidents.

 Manchester Resilience Hub

 The NHS Manchester Resilience Hub has been established in response to the Manchester Arena attack.
 The Hub is coordinating the care and support for children, young people and adults whose mental health and/or emotional wellbeing has been affected.
 You can contact The Hub by phone on 03330 095 071 Monday to Friday 9am to 5pm or by email GM.email@example.com.

 More information is available about the Manchester Resilience Hub.

 There are mental health treatments available through the NHS to help people deal with the effects of very distressing events.

-The information on the NHS Choices website will outline possible symptoms and describe how to seek help.
+The information on the NHS Choices website outlines possible symptoms and describes how to seek help.
 Please visit your GP who will be able to provide advice and refer you on to the appropriate local NHS mental health service for assessment and treatment.
 Children and young people may also access NHS help by visiting their GP, and schools may be able to provide support or refer them to local services.